(c) 2000,2018 Peter McCollum

 The SCR-504 was used for counterintelligence purposes, to aid in locating an enemy transmitter.
 It was mounted in a suitcase so that it could be fairly discretely carried on the street.
 Because of the internal loop antenna, rotating the set would change the signal strength, thus giving the operator an indication of the direction of the signal.

 An SCR-504 RDF receiver.
 Note the loop antenna, and the eight tubes along the bottom.
-Image courtesy of William L. Howard.
+Image courtesy of the late Bill Howard.

 Top view of the SCR-504, showing the whip antenna protruding through the case, and the operator's controls under the handle, allowing basic functions to be adjusted without opening the case.
-Image courtesy of William L. Howard.
+Image courtesy of the late Bill Howard.